 Your BMI, or body mass index, gives you a quick insight into one aspect of your health: how heavy you are compared to how tall you are.
 It’s used as a rough way to assess body fat levels.
 While it’s a simple, fast method that has some “back of the napkin calculation” value, it also has some key flaws.

 Crunch the numbers, not just the snacks!
-Explore our BMI Calculator to understand the ins and outs of body mass index, minus the complicated math.
+Explore this BMI Calculator to understand the ins and outs of body mass index, minus the complicated math.

 Let’s learn more about: